 If you are uncertain as to whether your subject area fits our submission guidance please ask advice from email@example.com

-Referencing: Hyperlink relevant legal sources including: judgments, laws, treaties.
-Also hyperlink background information but only to legal or respected news sources (editors make the final decision as to what constitutes a respectable source).
-If sources cannot be accessed online, please reference using OSCOLA.
+Referencing: Any online open access sources must be referenced using in-text hyperlinks instead of OSCOLA footnotes (but only to legal or respected news sources and the editors make the final decision as to what constitutes a respectable source).
+If sources are neither online nor open access, please reference using OSCOLA footnotes in the usual way.
 Please use single quotation marks (not double) and italicise Latin words and phrases.

 Originality: Posts should reflect original, unpublished work.
 They should not have been published, or be under consideration for publication, elsewhere.